The Optimist (Anathema album)

-The Optimist is the eleventh and final studio album by rock band Anathema.
-The album was released on 9 June 2017, through Kscope, three years after their last release, Distant Satellites.
-The idea for The Optimist originated from the cover artwork of the album A Fine Day to Exit (2001).
-The coordinates from the first track are pointing to Silver Strand beach in San Diego County, the location that is shown on the cover of A Fine Day to Exit.
-The Optimist won "Album of the Year" at the 2017 Progressive Music Awards.
-It is the final album featuring bassist Jamie Cavanagh before he left the band a second time in 2018.
-It was the band's second UK Top 40 success, peaking at #34.
+The Optimist is the eleventh and final studio album by the British rock band Anathema.
+It was issued on 9 June 2017, through Kscope, three years after their last release, Distant Satellites.
+The idea for The Optimist originated from the cover artwork of the band's 2001 album, A Fine Day to Exit.
+The coordinates from the first track point to Silver Strand beach in San Diego County, California, which is shown on the cover of A Fine Day to Exit.
+The Optimist won Album of the Year at the 2017 Progressive Music Awards.

 Background

 The album reportedly follows the concept of the band's 2001 release A Fine Day to Exit.
 According to band members Daniel and Vincent Cavanagh, the idea came from writing a narrative, culminating on what must have happened with the guy from that album cover.
 Vincent commented that "The guy who disappeared – you never knew what happened to him.
 Did he start a new life?
 Did he succumb to his fate?
 It was never explained.
 The opening track title is the exact coordinates for Silver Strand beach in San Diego – the last known location of The Optimist – shown on the cover of A Fine Day to Exit".
 The covers of both albums also show its narrative connections, as the former contains a car in an empty beach during the day, and the latter a car in a road at night.